elliotperviz/cmms/md/C01_02/README.md

 **Objectives**

-- Extract the thermodynamic data for the pure NVE run to a file e.g. `equ.dat`. <br>
+- Extract the thermodynamic data for the pure NVE run to a file e.g. "equ.dat". <br>
   Using `grep` and `sed`/`awk`, extract the start and end points of the two MD runs.
 Note that, `grep` will return all matches of a string, so you can use a single `grep` command to search for the start or end lines of both MD runs at the same time.

 - Using `gnuplot`, plot the temperature as a function of time, and fit a straight line. <br>